How to hire the right marketing person — the first time.

 It’s not easy, and the answer varies dramatically, depending on the skills and interests of the CEO or owner.
 But one thing’s for sure… If you have a fledgling start-up, you better think carefully about the type of person you hire to spearhead your marketing efforts.

-The most common mistake is hiring a specialist to do it all… someone who’s deep into SEO, or social media, or web programming, or brand journalism, or graphic design.
+The most common mistake is hiring a specialist to do it all… someone who’s deep into SEO, or social media, or web development, or graphic design.
 Whatever.

 Those “doers” are all important team players in your marketing mix, but what you need is a thinker/doer to lead the way.
 Unless you’re a marketing generalist yourself, you’ll need an idea person who can wear many different hats.